byhbt/thanh/_posts/2020-03-29-sanitizing-params-in-rails.md

 end
 ```

-In the rspec if i use *single quote* instead of *double quote* then i will got this error.
+In the `rspec` if I use *single quote* instead of *double quote* then I got that error.
-it mean the string are being escaped while running the test.
+It means the string is escaped while running the test.

 So here what is the **different** between **single quote** vs **double quotes** in Ruby?
 - Double-quoted easier to read, hard to type